Corte de Cà Sarasina, Venice |

 Amazingly, many of the locals say they haven't made the trip from the Castello district to Piazza San Marco in years, even though it's only a 15 minute walk away.
 "Everything a person needs is down here on Garibaldi," Mr. Scarpa said.
 "Fish, vegetables, good places to eat, good bars, good people.
 The gardens are here, the lagoon is here.
 The sea is a quick boat trip away."

 So, there you have it.
 It's the work of a street artist, maintained by the locals.
-Sometimes I've wondered whether one of the major restoration groups around town should restore her, but she might loose some of her magic.
+Sometimes I've wondered whether one of the major restoration groups around town should restore her, but she might lose some of her magic.

 Many times aspiring writers ask me for advice.
 I'll tell you my secret -- all you have to do become a published author is give the Miracle Madonna of Corte Sarasina one euro, and you're on your way.